 Ingredients

-Pork shoulder – sometimes called Boston butt.
+Pork shoulder - sometimes called Boston butt.
 Buy boneless shoulder and cut it into cubes yourself, or ask your butcher for ready-cubed meat.
-You should also remove the skin before cooking and trim away most of the visible fat.
+You should also remove the skin before cooking, and trim off most of the visible fat.
 One pound (450g) of pork shoulder will easily be sufficient for a casserole feeding 4 people.

 You will also need –